-Interventions, Lessons, implications and partnership potential vis-à-vis the proposed Programme Processes & Partners The Tanzania All forest industry companies are members of SHIVIMITA; a useful potential partner Forest Industries for identification of medium-scale and larger wood processing facilities and i Federation, development of Wood-Based Value Chains; a platform for experience sharing SHIVIMITA The Community MJUMITA is a partner and service provider of NFKBP II in forest governance related Forest activities; a network of community groups involved in Participatory Forest Conservation Management (PFM) in Tanzania.
-The network provides a forum for capacity building,
+Interventions, Processes & Partners Lessons, implications and partnership potential vis-à-vis the proposed Programme The Tanzania Forest Industries Federation, SHIVIMITA All forest industry companies are members of SHIVIMITA; a useful potential partner for identification of medium-scale and larger wood processing facilities and in development of Wood-Based Value Chains; a platform for experience sharing The Community Forest Conservation Network of MJUMITA is a partner and service provider of NFKBP II in forest governance related activities; a network of community groups involved in Participatory Forest Management (PFM) in Tanzania.
+The network provides a forum for capacity building, advocacy and communication for these groups.
+MJUMITA members include VNRCs

-Interventions, Lessons, implications and partnership potential vis-à-vis the proposed Programme Processes & Partners Network of advocacy and communication for these groups.
-MJUMITA members include VNRCs Tanzania, and Environmental User Groups.
-MJUMITA's areas of expertise include capacity MJUMITA building, advocacy and communication for community groups involved in PFM.
-Mpingo MCDI works to conserve endangered forest habitats in East Africa by promoting Conservation and sustainable and socially equitable harvesting of valuable timber stocks and other Development forest products.
-In particular it is involved in sustainable harvesting of the African Initiative, MCDI Blackwood tree (Mpingo); has focus on timber and forest certification, combining REDD and CBFM, and benefit sharing with local communities; implements a FSC certificate for community managed natural forests with international market access for certified timber; both NFBKP II and LIMAS have used MCDI as a Service Provider in various forest planning and management assignments. in various forest planning and management assignments.
-Tanzania Forest Focuses on conservation of natural forests; works through capacity building, Conservation advocacy, research, community development and protected area management, Group, TFCG implements community development activities; implements the SDC-funded Transforming Tanzania's Charcoal Sector Project (please see table 4 above); promotes good governance and improved accountability in the forestry sector.
-Tanzania Natural Works to address governance, policy and practice in the natural resources sector; Resources Forum, areas of expertise include Community Based Natural Resource Management TNRF (CBNRM), Climate Change and Land based Investment.
+Interventions, Processes & Partners Lessons, implications and partnership potential vis-à-vis the proposed Programme Tanzania, MJUMITA and Environmental User Groups.
+MJUMITA's areas of expertise include capacity building, advocacy and communication for community groups involved in PFM.
+Mpingo Conservation and Development Initiative, MCDI MCDI works to conserve endangered forest habitats in East Africa by promoting sustainable and socially equitable harvesting of valuable timber stocks and other forest products.
+In particular it is involved in sustainable harvesting of the African Blackwood tree (Mpingo); has focus on timber and forest certification, combining REDD and CBFM, and benefit sharing with local communities; implements a FSC certificate for community managed natural forests with international market access for certified timber; both NFBKP II and LIMAS have used MCDI as a Service Provider in various forest planning and management assignments.
+Tanzania Forest Conservation Group, TFCG Focuses on conservation of natural forests; works through capacity building, advocacy, research, community development and protected area management, implements community development activities; implements the SDC-funded Transforming Tanzania's Charcoal Sector Project (please see table 4 above); promotes good governance and improved accountability in the forestry sector.
+Tanzania Natural Resources Forum, TNRF Works to address governance, policy and practice in the natural resources sector; areas of expertise include Community Based Natural Resource Management (CBNRM), Climate Change and Land based Investment.
 WWF Tanzania Experiences from interventions in landscape-scale conservation, forest management (e.g. coastal zone) and community forestry; also from renewable energy solutions.
 Cooperation with WWF Finland.
-TRAFFIC The wildlife trade monitoring network and leading non-governmental organization working globally on trade in wild animals and plants in the context of both biodiversity conservation and sustainable development; has researched governance of timber trade in Tanzania and associated loss of revenues Sokoine University Faculty of Forestry & Nature Conservation with highly qualified personnel in the of Agriculture PFM, REDD+ and climate change disciplines in Eastern, Central and Southern Africa.
-(SUA) SUA specializes in teaching, conducting research, outreach and consultancy in Forestry, Forest Economics, Environmental Science and Agricultural related sciences.
+TRAFFIC The wildlife trade monitoring network and leading non-governmental organization working globally on trade in wild animals and plants in the context of both biodiversity conservation and sustainable development; has researched governance of timber trade in Tanzania and associated loss of revenues Sokoine University of Agriculture (SUA) Faculty of Forestry & Nature Conservation with highly qualified personnel in the PFM, REDD+ and climate change disciplines in Eastern, Central and Southern Africa.
+SUA specializes in teaching, conducting research, outreach and consultancy in Forestry, Forest Economics, Environmental Science and Agricultural related sciences.
 The consultancy and outreach activities relevant for PFM initiatives; undertaken by the consultancy unit FORCONSULT (also a Service Provider to NFBKP II).
-The Institute for Provides leadership programmes relevant to development and sustainable African Leadership development, and intends to help bring about tangible benefits related to (UONGOZI sustainable development in Tanzania and the rest of African countries.
-UONGOZI Institute) Institute; has implemented several events of the Decision Makers Forest Academy in
+The Institute for African Leadership (UONGOZI Institute) Provides leadership programmes relevant to development and sustainable development, and intends to help bring about tangible benefits related to sustainable development in Tanzania and the rest of African countries.
+UONGOZI Institute; has implemented several events of the Decision Makers Forest Academy in Tanzania.